 Was there a theme to this Sonia Gandhi speech?
 Yes–the drive against corruption–that was addressed throughout her speech.

 The government is working on a variety of legislation which will systematically fight corruption.

 Her speech wasn’t colourful.
 Nor was her style.
 Yes, there were some rhetorical devices, such as…

 Politics is not about exerting power or influence, it is about building a better world.

 But they were few in number.

-This was a measured, assured speech to mark Sonia Gandhi’s return to political leadership of the Congress Party.
+This was a measured, assured Sonia Gandhi speech to mark her return to the political leadership of the Congress Party.

 It was neither the time nor the place to anoint Rahul Gandhi as heir apparent.
 Such a note to her comeback speech would have been in sharp contrast to the anti-corruption theme in her words.
 And the Party president knew that full well.

 Update: Rahul Gandhi appears to make a reputation for the short speech!

 You too can discover great things to put in your next comeback speech.
 Just take a look at the public speaking tips, podcasts and videos that we’ve collated.
 And with more than 100 top tips from which to chooses, there’s certainly something for every speech opportunity.
 And, when you want more intensive focus on your public speaking skills, then you can always consider some training.
 Because you don’t need to be an Indian Prime Minister hopeful to need to hone your skills.
 So, when the time is right, please don’t hesitate to get in touch.